isaacfink21/biomehorizon/index.md

 Based on this graph from artificial data we might then infer that subjects 1, 2 and 3 all have a decreased abundance of otu_1243 around day 7.

-### Additional of the Horizon Plot
+### Additional Modifications of the Horizon Plot

-We can add several modifications to highlight different characteristics of our longitudinal data.
-First, we change the number of positive bands that data above the origin are segmented into
+We can add several modifications to the horizon plot to emphasize different aspects of our longitudinal data.

+First, we change the number of positive bands that data are segmented into.

 ```
-## Using three horizon bands
+## Use three horizon bands
 paramList <- prepanel(otudata = otusample, metadata = metadatasample, subj = "subject_1", nbands = 3)

 horizonplot(paramList)